doda25-team15/operation/README.md

 **Notes**:

-- The service expects the model to be mounted at `/output`, but if not found there, it will download it from GitHub Releases.
+- The service expects the model files to be available at `/app/output`, which is mounted from the host's `/mnt/shared/output` directory.
+If not found there, it will attempt to download them from GitHub Releases.

 ## App (Frontend) Repository